Wake Forest Athletics

 This event is part of Wake Forest’s Charlotte Series, furthering the Demon Deacons' Queen City commitment.

-CHARLOTTE, N.C. – Building on the previously announced 2027 Wake Forest football matchup with Notre Dame inside Bank of American Stadium, Wake Forest Athletics continues to strengthen its regional ties to Charlotte as the Demon Deacons baseball program will head to the Queen City to take on Clemson in a showdown at Truist Field on Wednesday, April 1, 2026.
+CHARLOTTE, N.C. – Building on the previously announced 2027 Wake Forest football matchup with Notre Dame inside Bank of America Stadium, Wake Forest Athletics continues to strengthen its regional ties to Charlotte as the Demon Deacons baseball program will head to the Queen City to take on Clemson in a showdown at 6:30 p.m. on Wednesday, April 1, 2026, at Truist Field.

 The matchup between two of the ACC's premier programs will showcase top-tier college baseball at one of the nation's most scenic professional venues.
 Truist Field, home of the Triple-A Charlotte Knights, has become a regular stage for major collegiate events, including the ACC Baseball Championship.